hashicorp/terraform/website/docs/configuration/resources.html.md

     The arguments corresponding to the given attribute names are considered when planning a _create_ operation, but are ignored when planning an _update_.
-The arugments are the relative address of the attributes in the resource.
+The arguments are the relative address of the attributes in the resource.
 Map and list elements can be referenced using index notation, like `tags["Name"]` and `list[0]` respectively.